hilmanski/freeStuffDev/README.md

 Surprisingly there are not many alternatives out there that focusing on free programming tools, so I created my own dev-tool list to start prototyping or making an MVP.

 Built with Hugo Static site generator and hosted at Netlify.
+(Now Astro on Vercel!)

 ## License
 MIT License